Madhopur Headworks

-Madhopur Headworks is a barrage on the Ravi River, just 14km from Pathankot city in Pathankot district in the Indian state of Punjab.
+Madhopur Headworks is a barrage on the Ravi River in Madhopur, just 14 km from Pathankot city in Pathankot district in the Indian state of Punjab.
 It is located on the border with Jammu and Kashmir.
 The Upper Bari Doab Canal (UBDC) off-taking from Madhopur irrigates agricultural lands in Punjab and provides water to the cities of Pathankot, Gurdaspur, Batala and Amritsar.

 The headworks was one of the first irrigation projects constructed in Punjab during the British Raj, within 10 years of the conquest of Punjab.
-It irrigated lands in the Gurdaspur, Amritsar and Lahore districts of the undivided Punjab.
-During the partition arrangements, Cyrill Radcliffe allocated three tehsils of Gurdaspur district to India in part to maintain the integrity of the canal system from Madhopur.
+It provided irrigation in the lands of Gurdaspur, Amritsar and Lahore districts of the undivided Punjab.
+During the partition arrangements, Cyrill Radcliffe allocated three tehsils of Gurdaspur district to India for maintaining the integrity of the canal system from Madhopur.

-After independence, India signed the Indus Waters Treaty with India obtaining the exclusive use of waters from the Ravi River.
-Subsequently, India rebuilt the Madhopur headwork as a full barrage.
+After independence, India signed the Indus Waters Treaty obtaining the exclusive use of waters from the Ravi River.
+Subsequently, India rebuilt the Madhopur headwork as full barrage.
 Pakistan continues to use the UBDC canal network within its territory, replacing the Ravi waters by waters from Chenab via the BRB Canal.

 Antecedents

 A canal by name Hasli canal was constructed during the reign of Mughal Emperor Shah Jahan (r.
 1628–1658), taking water from Madhopur to Lahore.
-It was planned by Ali Mardan Khan and executed by Mullah Ala'ul-Mul Tuni.
+The canal plan was created by Ali Mardan Khan and built into construction by Mullah Ala'ul-Mul Tuni.

-In the 19th century, the Sikh emperor Ranjit Singh refurbished the canal and extended it with another branch to Amritsar.
+In the 19th century, the Sikh emperor Ranjit Singh refurbished the canal and extended it with another branch going to Amritsar.

-According to scholar Ian Stone, these early canals were defective in many ways.
-They did not utilise masonry structures and easily gave way to floods.
+According to Scholar Ian Stone, these early canals were defective in many ways.
+The construction was made from weak masonry structures and easily gave way to floods.
 They were also prone to silt deposits and therefore had to be periodically refurbished.